AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 - Changes of functionality must be covered by api-functional tests
 - API coverage must be added if the functionality that is changed or introduced is not covered by API
 - Admin panel or integrations facing functionality must be covered by REST WebAPI
-- Frontend facing functionality must be covered by GraphQL API
+- Storefront facing functionality must be covered by GraphQL API